 That trio has been a recent favorite of Nobel prognosticators for breakthroughs in immuno-oncology, how immune cells destroy tumors (or fail to).
 Allison — with no thought to cancer, just curiosity about immune cells — discovered how surface molecules on immune cells, called CTLA-4, sideline them, and how disabling CTLA-4 can make the cells instead swarm and kill tumors.

 That led to the first immune-based cancer drug, ipilimumab (for metastatic melanoma).
-Freeman and Sharpe discovered another immune-cell brake, called PD-1, which led to nivolumab (to treat melanoma and lung and other cancers), and pembrolizumab (for several cancers).
+Freeman and Sharpe discovered how another immune-cell brake, called PD-1, works with molecules on tumor cells called PD-L1 to squelch T cells.
+That led to nivolumab (to treat melanoma and lung and other cancers), and pembrolizumab (for several cancers).
 Although the immune drugs fail in many patients, immuno-oncology has revolutionized both the understanding of cancer biology and treatment of the disease.

 This year’s Warren Alpert Foundation Prize honored this trio and two more scientists for key discoveries in cancer immunology.
 No more than three researchers can share a Nobel.
 That might make the Nobel committee decide credit for immuno-oncology is too difficult to untangle.
 But two other big awards, the Lasker in 2015 and the Breakthrough in 2014, honored Allison solo.